aireilly/openshift-mkdocs/docs/scalability_and_performance/ibm-z-recommended-host-practices.md

 -   [Scaling HyperPAV alias devices on Linux guests on z/VM](http://public.dhe.ibm.com/software/dw/linux390/perf/zvm_hpav00.pdf)

-## RHEL KVM on IBM Z host recommendations
+## RHEL KVM on IBM Z host recommendations {#ibm-z-rhel-kvm-host-recommendations_ibm-z-recommended-host-practices}

 Optimizing a KVM virtual server environment strongly depends on the workloads of the virtual servers and on the available resources.
 The same action that enhances performance in one environment can have adverse effects in another.
 Finding the best balance for a particular setting can be a challenge and often involves experimentation.

 The following section introduces some best practices when using OpenShift Container Platform with RHEL KVM on IBM Z and LinuxONE environments.

-### Use multiple queues for your VirtIO network interfaces
+### Use multiple queues for your VirtIO network interfaces {#use-multiple-queues-for-your-virtio-network-interfaces_ibm-z-recommended-host-practices}

 With multiple virtual CPUs, you can transfer packages in parallel if you provide multiple queues for incoming and outgoing packets.
 Use the `queues` attribute of the `driver` element to configure multiple queues.
 Specify an integer of at least 2 that does not exceed the number of virtual CPUs of the virtual server.